StackStorm/st2docs/docs/source/mistral_jinja.rst

     The reserved symbol to reference the workflow context for Jinja is different than YAQL expressions.
 This is due to the differences in the limitation between the two engines.
-    As mentioned above, the symbol "_" is used to access context in Jinja whereas the symbol "$" is used in YAQL.
+    As mentioned above, the symbol ``_`` is used to access context in Jinja whereas the symbol ``$`` is used in YAQL.

 The following is a more complex workbook example with a few more Jinja expressions.
-There are variables passed to input parameters and begin published after task completion.
+There are variables passed to input parameters and being published after task completion.
 Please take note of the ``install_apps`` task in the ``configure_vm`` workflow.
 The input parameter ``cmd`` is given the value formatted by the Jinja for loop.
-Unlike YAQL, string in a Jinja expression must be explicitly encapsulated in quotes (i.e. ``{{ 'this is a string.' }}``).
+Unlike YAQL, a string in a Jinja expression must be explicitly encapsulated in quotes (i.e. ``{{ 'this is a string.' }}``).

 .. literalinclude:: /../../st2/contrib/examples/actions/workflows/mistral-jinja-workbook-complex.yaml